Local Artist – Local Content Exhibition Opens

 Two views of my new studio – a little pano-stretch to fit it all in 🙂

-It is smaller work spaces, so while we have the COVID-19 factor I have decided not to have publicized open days for the public as safe spacing may be problematic.
+Living on the escarpment provides amazing views but the narrow road means no street parking nearby and we have limited parking on our property.
+It is a smaller work space, so while we have the COVID-19 factor I have decided not to have publicized open days for the public as safe spacing, and waiting, may be problematic.
 Private viewing is still Okay, COVID safe protocols are in place, just contact me to make a time.
 I look forward to seeing you.
 Cheers, Judi